Catherine Hardwicke: Film career

 Her direction of the film adaptation of Stephenie Meyer's best-selling novel, Twilight, was an international commercial success.
 The film is the first in the series produced by Summit Entertainment based on Meyer's four books.
 Twilight is the story of a teenage girl named Bella Swan dealing with her parents' separation, and living with her father after years of having little to do with him.
 They live in a small town in Washington where she tries to adjust to a new school.
 Her typical teenage trials change character when she develops a crush on an attractive young vampire.
 The film and its leads attracted fans all over the world.
 In Korea specifically, the success of the Twilight film produced many fan sites, art, marketing products, and even themed cafes.
 These cafes allowed fans to share their love for the film franchise as well as the novels.

 Hardwicke shot the film in 44 days on a budget of $37 million, which was reduced because of rights issues to do with the book.
 As her main actress, Kristen Stewart, was a minor, she could work only five and a half hours per day.
 This significantly slowed down shooting for the project.
 Hardwicke was willing to deal with that difficulty, as she believed that Stewart was perfect for the role as Bella.
 Casting for the character of Edward Cullen was more difficult.
 The character had to look like a high school student but portray a cultured persona and the learning of a long life.
 Hardwicke found Robert Pattinson unique, with his own wide range of interests in art, literature and music; she thought him deep enough for the part.
 Its $400 million global success made her the most commercially successful woman film director.
 Contrary to the success of the film, in the professional world Hardwicke found herself in a situation of unfairness.
-She states, "I definitely wasn't treated like men who had directed a blockbuster that launched a franchised."
-Although Twilight reached a grossing $400 million worldwide with a budget of $37 million, Hardwicke did not become a household name filmmaker.
+She states, "I definitely wasn't treated like men who had directed a blockbuster that launched a franchise."
+Although Twilight reached a $400 million worldwide gross with a budget of $37 million, Hardwicke did not become a household name filmmaker.

 Amid rumors of a rocky relationship with Hardwicke, in 2008 Summit Entertainment announced that she would not direct the Twilight sequel, New Moon.
 Hardwicke said it was her decision, although a blog reported she had been fired by Summit.
 She said, "I couldn't even be fired, that's what's so funny.
 In my contract, I had the first right of refusal."
 She turned down the second film, she says, because the studio wanted to rush it out.
 "I do not regret it at all, thank the Lord.
 The truth is I liked the first book the best."
 Hardwicke went on to direct Red Riding Hood for Summit.